alchemy-swift/alchemy/Docs/8_Queues.md

     .dispatch(on: .named("other_queue"))
 ```

-If you'd like to run something when your job is finished, you may override the `finished` function to hook into the result of a completed job.
+If you'd like to run something when your job is complete, you may override the `finished` function to hook into the result of a completed job.

 ```swift
 struct SendWelcomeEmail: Job {